Skip to main content

 • Declaration & signatures: inspector sign-off and site manager/supervisor acknowledgement.

-How to conduct a site safety inspection
+How to use this safety inspection checklist

 1. Complete site and inspector details at the top of the form before starting the walkthrough.